drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### Anthranilamides

-The following illustrates how an anthranilamide scaffold was successfully designed to resemble to an initial anilinophtalazine compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/anthranilamides-98f0ad28'><i class='fa fa-play' aria-hidden='true'></i></button>The following illustrates how an anthranilamide scaffold was successfully designed to resemble to an initial anilinophtalazine compound.
 The intramolecular H-bond between the aniline-NH and the benzanilide C=O favors the conformation which mimics well the reference bicyclic structure (see 3D view).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer